About the Institute

-Faculty: The Institute is actively recruiting and will attract leading scholars in various fields related to the study of free market economics to become faculty members at Texas Tech.
+Faculty: Actively recruiting and attracting leading scholars in various fields related to the study of free market economics to become faculty members at Texas Tech.

-Research Projects: The Institute will support research projects aimed at better understanding the operation of markets and their advantages relative to other coordination processes.
-The Institute will encourage scholars at Texas Tech and other universities to join in collaborative research efforts.
+Research Projects: Supporting research projects aimed at better understanding the operation of markets and their advantages relative to other coordination processes and encouraging scholars at Texas Tech and other universities to join in collaborative research efforts.

-Public Speaker/Visiting Scholars Program: The Institute will host scholars from around the world who will deliver public lectures and advance the Institute's research mission.
+Public Speaker/Visiting Scholars Program: Hosting scholars from around the world who deliver public lectures and advance the Institute's research mission.

-Graduate Programs: The Institute will award fellowships to promising doctoral students who will become researchers and teachers at other domestic and international institutions.
+Graduate Programs: Awarding fellowships to promising doctoral students who will become researchers and teachers at other domestic and international institutions.

-High School Outreach Programs: The Institute will coordinate with K-12 institutions and home schooling coalitions to develop programs that strengthen pre-college economic education.
+High School Outreach Programs: Coordinating with K-12 institutions and home schooling coalitions to develop programs that strengthen pre-college economic education.

-Technologically-Interfaced Learning: The Institute maintains www.fmi.ttu.edu providing information about programming, a catalog of recorded programs, an archive of outreach efforts and a listing of student resources.
+Technologically-Interfaced Learning: Maintaining www.fmi.ttu.edu, which provides information about programming, a catalog of recorded programs, an archive of outreach efforts and a listing of student resources.

-Through a systematic approach of joining diverse parts of the university into a comprehensive effort to better understand and explain the societal benefits of market exchange, entrepreneurship and innovation, the Free Market Institute has the ability to place Texas Tech at the pinnacle of universities constructively addressing the challenges of modern economies.
+Through a systematic approach of joining diverse parts of the university into a comprehensive effort to better understand and explain the societal benefits of market exchange, entrepreneurship and innovation, the faculty and staff of the Free Market Institute are working to place Texas Tech at the pinnacle of universities constructively addressing the challenges of modern economies.